Community is always the answer

 Design Approach

-Many Jewish organizations lean on predictable visual conventions: blue palettes, stark white space, and traditional motifs meant to evoke stability and heritage.
-For Tzibur, the goal was different.
-The site needed to appeal to young adults in Harlem, especially those who may identify as Jewish but don’t have a strong connection to Jewish practice or institutions.
-Rather than focusing on a “Jewish look,” the priority was to create a feeling of warmth and openness that could invite curiosity and belonging.
+Many Jewish organizations lean on predictable visual conventions: blue palettes, bold symbolism, traditional motifs.
+Tzibur needed something different.
+The site had to appeal to young adults in Harlem, including those who identify as Jewish but don't have a strong connection to Jewish practice or institutions.
+Rather than a "Jewish look," the priority was warmth and openness.